‘If you ever betray any of the trust I am about to place in you, I will have no hesitation in hunting you down and killing you.’

 Lord James continued.
 ‘No, I don’t know either.
 However a word of warning.
 The Earl never does anything without a reason.
 You are entering a different world.
 Keep your eyes open and be prepared for the unexpected.
 Despite the changes, I still feel responsible for you.
 If ever you feel under threat do not hesitate to seek my advice.’

 Later, John spent the evening watching the river traffic.
 Heavily built and fully loaded boats sailed against the current.
 They were powered by the prevailing wind.
 Their sails looked to be stretched to the limit and they moved upstream with difficulty.
 Even at a distance, John felt he could hear the timbers groaning under the strain.
-Another stream of ships they then drifted with the current, sails furled.
-Some berthed at the quays at Landon others drifted past, their progress only emphasising the inherent speed of the river.
+Another stream of ships, travelling in the opposite direction drifted with the current, sails furled.
+Some berthed at the quays at Langon, others drifted past, their progress only emphasising the inherent speed of the river.
 The quays were so extensive and the ships so numerous that there was a continual stream of ships travelling in both directions, almost as if they were attached by an invisible chain.

 As he was watching, John saw that the Black Prince had embarked on one of the ships and was already on his way upstream.
 A voice from immediately behind him gave an explanation of the Prince’s embarkation.